The Disconnected Voice: Listening Beyond Words in a Digital World

 I’ve felt this before, many times.
 Particularly when speaking with younger people in professional settings, or listening to recent podcasts by young professionals.
 And I find myself wondering... what’s really happening here?

 So many of us now live in a world shaped by screens.
 Younger generations have grown up speaking not to people, but to devices.
 Texting, emailing, scrolling, reacting.
-It's efficient.
-But it bypasses something essential.
+Is it more efficient?
+Maybe - but it bypasses something essential.

 And the voice becomes disconnected, and so do we from each other.

-But here’s what I’ve come to trust: the voice holds memory.
-The body holds memory.
+But here’s the thing: the voice remembers.
+The body remembers.
 And when we begin to reconnect, healing, and just feeling better, becomes not only possible—it becomes natural.

 This is the essence of my course, Healing with Your Wise Magical Voice.
 It’s not about performance—it’s about reinhabiting yourself.
 About returning to a voice that is rooted in presence, intuition, and care.